Base Managers and Port Agents Management

 What is a Base Manager and Port Agent Management Module?

 A Base Manager and Port Agent Management module is a specialized logistics and oversight tool designed for yacht charter companies and fleet operators.
-It acts as the “Command Center” that connects a central headquarters with its physical locations (bases) and the local experts (port agents) who handle the ground-level needs of a vessel.
+It acts as the “Command Center” that connects a central headquarters with its physical locations (bases) and the local experts (port agents) who handle a vessel’s ground-level needs.

 In the maritime world, where a fleet may be spread across multiple countries or marinas, this module ensures that local operations remain consistent with the company’s global standards.